klaudiosinani/ao/readme.md

 Ao is an unofficial, featureful, open source, community-driven, free Microsoft To-Do app, used by people in more than [120 countries](https://snapcraft.io/ao).

+Read this document in: [Deutsch](https://github.com/klaussinani/ao/blob/master/docs/i18n/readme.GER.md).

+Visit the [contributing guidelines](https://github.com/klaussinani/ao/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 Come over to [Gitter](https://gitter.im/klaussinani/ao) or [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.

-Visit the [contributing guidelines](https://github.com/klaussinani/ao/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 You can find more desktop apps [here](#related-apps).